WilliamTepet/hello-world/README.md

 # hello-world

-Hi guys!, I am new here, so we do not waiting most.
+Hi guys!, I'm new here.

 I like programming and open source software.

-The languages that I use more at this moment are: JAVA and Python
+I'm a begginer developer and the languages that I use the most at this moment are: JAVA and Python.

-I would like to collaborate with a project, so count with me for we fun together. :D
+I would like to collaborate with a project, so count on me and let's have fun. :D